 As the steam condenses below, it pulls the brew through a filter, leaving the grounds behind.

 Start with a coarse grind.
 Add to the carafe to taste, then saturate with water just off the boil.

-Let it steep for five minutes, then push the grounds to the bottom with the plunger.
+Let it steep for 5 minutes, break crust with a spoon, then push the grounds to the bottom with the plunger.

 The result: heavy, thick, syrupy flavor to knock your socks off.